Careers in the MIT Division of Student Life

 - Ability to influence others through thoughtful collaboration and engagement in teamwork.

-- Experience with computer software (Word & Excel), e-mail, electronic work order tracking systems essential, and web-based technology.
+- Experience with computer software (Word & Excel), email, electronic work order tracking systems essential, and web-based technology.

 - Demonstrated experience and success working in a multicultural environment with a clear understanding of diversity, social justice, and inclusion in both student and workplace settings.